vaibhav-sarkale/vaibhav-sarkale.github.io/toastmasters.md

 permalink: /toastmasters/
 classes: wide
 ---
-## What is Toastmasters International?
+## What is Toastmasters International®?
-Toastmasters International is the leading nonprofit organization devoted to creating effective leaders and communicators worldwide.
+Toastmasters International® is the leading nonprofit organization devoted to creating effective leaders and communicators worldwide.
 Through its network of 13,000+ member clubs accross the globe, Toastmasters International helps people learn the arts of speaking, listening and thinking — vital skills that promote selfactualization, enhance leadership potential, foster human understanding.

 Every major city in India now has a active network of multiple Toastmasters clubs.